 When it comes to running and the long distances, you will often see competition- and test runs in a program.
 Competition here is also, on shorter public races as preparation for the main goal on the longer distance like a half- marathon or marathon, with the purpose to keep-up the motivation, sharpen the mind and experiencing the environment around public races.

 Regular tests are part of a good training program.
 Tests should be performed at the right time and be adapted to the training plan.
-When I was competition runner, we had test runs of 3, 5 and 8 km.
-Test run can provide information about changes in performance and whether the performed training has the desired effect.
+When I was a competition runner, we had test runs of 3, 5 and 8 km.
+Test runs can provide information about changes in performance and whether the performed training has the desired effect.

 When we do the test run it’s a control of the Now-state, as a measure of whether the performed training has given the desired progress or a decline after a completed training period.
 Test runs also allow the runner to compare his performance over time and this can increase the motivation.